IBM-Cloud/real-time-tone-analysis/WORKSHOP/STEP2-SPEECH-TEXT/README.md

 ## Adding the Speech to Text Service

 The first thing we need to do is provision a Watson service.
-Each [Cloud Foundry service][cf_service_url] acts as a pooled resource, with users able to provision a service instance for their organization's use.
+Each [Cloud Foundry service][cf_service_url] acts as a pooled resource, with users able to provision a service instance for use in a specific space.
 Each service instance can have 'n' number of service credentials with which apps can use to call the service.
-By binding the service instance to your app, these crednetials automatically become accessible as environment variables.
+By binding the service instance to your app, these credentials automatically become accessible as environment variables.
 Let's walk through creating a Watson service now.

 1. Go to the IBM Bluemix catalog and find the [Watson Speech to Text service][stt_service_url]